 - Patent Pool

-Patent pool managed by the SSOs can be a suitable option that may benefit all the members and potential licensees.
-SSOs or any appropriate administrative body should facilitate patent pool for SEPs and define portion of royalty to be made to each SEP holders.
-By doing so, chance of a single member getting an unreasonable royalty and undermining the interest of other member can also be avoided.
-SSOs/ administrative body can work in coordination with Patent offices and should keep an eye on any potential patent-hold up.
+The patent pool managed by the SSOs can be a suitable option that may benefit all the members and potential licensees.
+SSOs or any appropriate administrative body should facilitate the patent pool for SEPs and define a portion of royalty to be made to each SEP holders.
+By doing so, the chance of a single member getting an unreasonable royalty and undermining the interest of other members can also be avoided.
+SSOs/ administrative bodies can work in coordination with Patent offices and should keep an eye on any potential patent-hold up.
 An attempt should be made to include maximum patents, those are essential for standard.
-A suitable royalty model for sharing of royalty among members can be explored.
+A suitable royalty model for the sharing of royalty among members can be explored.

 - Special IP policy for Standards enforced/recommended by Government /Law

-There should be guidelines from the Government for licensing of patents relating to technical requirements that are imposed by law, referred as technical regulations based a defined framework.
-There should be special guideline for licensing SEPs under FRAND for SEPs related to standards that are enforced by Government/law (like encryption Techniques, security features in automobile or medical devices etc.).
+There should be guidelines from the Government for licensing of patents relating to technical requirements that are imposed by law, referred to as technical regulations based on a defined framework.
+There should be special guidelines for licensing SEPs under FRAND for SEPs related to standards that are enforced by Government/law (like encryption Techniques, security features in an automobile or medical devices, etc.).

-Further question arises about scope of claim and rights protected for possibly changed claim in different countries.
-As IP rights are territorial in nature, complete family of a patent can’t be essential.
-For example, a patent granted in US may be SEP, while the same patent granted in India may not be, as its scope of protection may have varied during prosecution, and again onus lies on the SSOs to compile the SEPs for different jurisdiction.
+A further question arises about the scope of claim and rights protected for possibly changed claims in different countries.
+As IP rights are territorial in nature, a complete family of a patent can’t be essential.
+For example, a patent granted in the US may be SEP, while the same patent granted in India may not be, as its scope of protection may have varied during prosecution, and again onus lies on the SSOs to compile the SEPs for different jurisdiction.

 Special care should be taken by Government agency before issuing any ruling on a standard to be followed, keeping in view the potential IP licensing issues related to SEPs.

 About the Author: Gyanveer Singh, Senior Patent Associate at Khurana & Khurana, Advocates and IP Attorneys and can be reached [email protected] and Harsh, Junior Patent Associate at IIPRD and can be reached at [email protected].